tantry7/Cartoon-Image---GAN/README.md

-Generating Acrtoon faces using a Deep Convolutional Generative Adversarial Network (DCGAN).
+Generating cartoon faces using a Deep Convolutional Generative Adversarial Network (DCGAN).

 # Dataset
 The dataset is taken from [here](https://google.github.io/cartoonset/download.html).